telefonicaid/fiware-sth-comet/README.md

 following the same procedure detailed in the `stop` operation.
 * **restart** (`sudo /sbin/service sth stop [<instance>]`): The restart operation executes a `stop` operation followed by a `start` operation according to the procedure detailed in those operations.

+An example [`sth_default.conf`](rpm/EXAMPLES/sth_default.conf) file has been included in this Github repository to guide the STH instance configuration.

 Last but not least, the STH process (a `node` process) runs the as `sth` user.